clemenshelm/chillbill-recognizer/lib/machine_learning/datageneration_workflow.md

 Check if the coordinates of the textbox make sense by comparing them with the scanned image.
 So you have to look at the values `text_box_top:`, ` text_box_bottom:`, ` text_box_left:` and `text_box_right:`.

-  If there are weird coordinates (e.g. greater than 1) stop and report an error in the rubrik "Wrong text_box dimensions".
+  If there are weird coordinates (e.g. greater than 1) stop and report an error in the rubric "Wrong text_box dimensions".